JeanMusenga/ArchISMiner/README.md

 # Replication for the Paper: *ArchISMiner: Automatic Mining of Architectural Issue–Solution Pairs from Online Developer Communities*

-This is the Replication Package for the Paper:  “Automatic Mining of Architectural Issue–Solution Pairs from Online Developer Communities.
-This repository contains an introduction to the ArchISMiner framework, source code for the implementations of each component, the dataset, and ArchISMiner.
+This replication package accompanies the paper ArchISMiner: Automatic Mining of Architectural Issue–Solution Pairs from Online Developer Communities.
+The repository provides an overview of the ArchISMiner framework, the source code implementing its components, and the dataset used in our study.

 ## 🚨 Introduction

 We developed a framework to mine architectural knowledge by analyzing ARPs from SO.
-Our framework comprises two complementary learning approaches, ArchPI and ArchISPE, which operate in two main phases: a) Automatic Identification of Architecture-Related Posts and b) Automatic Extraction of Architectural Issue-Solution Pairs.
+Our framework comprises two complementary learning components: ArchPI and ArchISPE, which operate in two main phases: a) Automatic Identification of Architecture-Related Posts and b) Automatic Extraction of Architectural Issue-Solution Pairs.

 This repository provides: